Lambay Island: Demographics

 The island of Ireland has 258 sometime-inhabited islands but Lambay is one of only five of these which lie off the eastern coast.
 The Copeland Islands off the coast of County Down are the only other islands off the east coast which remain inhabited as of 2020.
 The population has ranged from reports of over 140 to as few as 3.
 The table below reports data on Lambay's population taken from Discover the Islands of Ireland (Alex Ritsema, Collins Press, 1999) and the census of Ireland.
 Census data in Ireland before 1841 are not considered complete and/or reliable.

 Administration and designations

-Lambay Island forms a townland in the civil parish of Portraine, in the barony of Nethercross, within the jurisdiction of Fingal County Council and in the historic County Dublin.
+Lambay Island forms a townland in the civil parish of Portraine, in the barony of Nethercross, within the modern county of Fingal and in the traditional County Dublin.

-For electoral purposes, it is in the electoral division of Donabate, within the Swords ward for local authority polls, and the Dublin Fingal constituency for national votes.
+For electoral purposes, it is in the electoral division of Donabate, within the Swords ward for local authority polls, and the Dublin Fingal constituency for national elections.

 The island, a Natura-2000 site, has both Special Protection Area (SPA) and Special Area of Conservation (SAC) designations, as well as being a pNHA.
 The island is also wholly enclosed by the Rockabill to Dalkey Island SAC which references reef communities and harbour porpoises.

 There are, as of 2020, 26 National Monuments (sites on the Record of Monuments and Places), and one possible site.